Eunchan-Koh/blue-archive-fan-game-project/README.md

 ------------------------------------------
 **Why fan game?**
 ------------------------------------------
 I initially was impressed by a horror-game concept art of a derivative work created by a blue archive user.
-That art became the first and biggest motivation for me to create a game.
+That art became the first and biggest motivation for me to start creating a game.
 This game has quite different game design than the concept art that I saw, but blue archive is still being one of the motivation for me to create a game.
 Hence, I decided to start working on making a fan game.

 ------------------------------------------
 **game design?**